Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

-Currently, the evolution of the virtual qubits depends not only on the angles $\theta_i$ but also the measurement outcomes $s_i$, which are random.
-However, owing importantly to the Clifford nature of dynamics of $T_k$, this randomness can be straightforwardly accounted for by adjusting future measurement bases depending on past measurement outcomes (as is common to all schemes of MBQC), such that the overall evolution is deterministic.
-We describe this in detail in Appendix~\ref{sec:byproduct_prop}, and for the rest of the main text we always assume the outcome $|0^\theta\rangle$ is obtained.
+\diff{The virtual computation described by the right-hand side of Eq.~\eqref{eq:dualunitary} currently has two issues.
+First, the unitary evolution depends on the measurement outcomes $s_i$, which are random.
+Second, the computation ends with a projection onto a fixed state $|R\rangle$ rather than a full projective measurement.
+It turns out that both issues are solved by adjusting future measurement bases depending on past measurement outcomes (as is common to all schemes of MBQC).} We describe this in detail in Supplemental Material (SM) \cite{supplement}, and for the rest of the main text we always assume the outcome $|0^\theta\rangle$ is obtained.
 In short, the effect of obtaining the ``wrong'' measurement outcome $|1^\theta\rangle$ is to insert the byproduct operator $Z_1$ at that step in the computation.
 To deal with this unwanted operator, we imagine pushing it through to the end of the circuit.
-Because $T_k$ is Clifford, $Z_1$ will remain a product of Pauli operators as it is pushed through each layer of the circuit, which therefore only has two controlled effects: First, depending on where the wrong outcome occurred, a subset of the rotation angles at later times will be flipped, $\theta_i\rightarrow -\theta_i$.
+Importantly, because $T_k$ is Clifford, $Z_1$ will remain a product of Pauli operators as it is pushed through each layer of the circuit, which therefore only has two controlled effects: First, depending on where the wrong outcome occurred, a subset of the rotation angles at later times will be flipped, $\theta_i\rightarrow -\theta_i$.
 This can be counteracted by flipping $\theta_i$ in the corresponding bases of future measurements.
 Second, once the byproduct operator is pushed to the end, it acts on $|R\rangle$ in such a way that $|R\rangle$ gets mapped onto a random product state in the $|0/1\rangle$-basis depending on the complete history of all measurement outcomes.
 Therefore, when accounting for the random measurement outcomes, repeating the protocol many times while recording the measurement statistics $|\langle s_1^{\theta_1},\dots,s_N^{\theta_N}|\psi_k\rangle|^2$ allows us to garner the measurement statistics $|\langle i_1,\dots , i_k|\phi_{\mathrm{out}}\rangle|^2$ for all $|i_j\rangle = |0/1\rangle$ where $|\phi_{\mathrm{out}}\rangle=U(\theta_N)\dots U(\theta_1)|L\rangle$ with $U(\theta_i)=T_k e^{i\theta_i Z_1}$ is the output state of the virtual computation.
 This constitutes a complete scheme of quantum computation, where we initialize a quantum register in a known state $|L\rangle$, perform deterministic unitary evolution on it, and read-out the final output state in a fixed basis.